 Father and daughter Thomas and Allison Sylke speak about their family's relationship to Garver Feed Mill.
-Their grandfather and great-grandfather, Hans Struck, built the original structure when it was used as a sugar beet factory in the early twentieth century.
+Their great-grandfather and great-great-grandfather, Hans Struck, built the original structure when it was used as a sugar beet factory in the early twentieth century.
 Allison participated in the recent bricklaying to commemorate the mill's history.

 [START OF RECORDING]

 Catherine Phan: This is Catherine Phan.
 I'm at the Garver Building on November 2, 2019.
 And I'm speaking with Thomas and Allison.
 And they are going to introduce themselves.

 Allison Sylke: Hello.
 My name is Allison Sylke, A-l-l-i-s-o-n S-y-l-k-e.